chrismgala/175-project/docs/final.md

 <img src="https://raw.githubusercontent.com/chrismgala/Classyfy/master/data/evaluation/equation3.png" width="600" height="300"/>

 ### Qualitative Evaluation
 For our qualitative evaluation, we wanted to make sure that similar items could be differentiated from each other.
-Therefore we chose to train our subset of items as: (similar items are adjacent to each other)
+Therefore, we chose to train our subset of items as: (similar items are adjacent to each other)

 golden_axe	wooden_axe
 iron_shovel	stone_hoe